Social network concept from Shutterstock

 Considerable resources must therefore be devoted to the establishment of workable processes, and providing sufficient end-user training.

 Change management activities will also be necessary to eliminate the natural resistance to change within an organisation.
-This includes clear communication of the goals of the project, and ongoing updates on progress and
+This includes clear communication of the goals of the project, and ongoing updates on progress and issues.

 Finally, trust and respect must be established between the owners of the content management system and the authors.
 Without this, staff will be reluctant to embrace the added responsibility and workload that decentralised authoring required.